dbt-labs/adapter-bulk-issue-create/discussion_17.md

 ## TL;DR

-Excluding the work to consume our refactoring work for materialized views, there should be breaking changes.
+Excluding the work to consume our refactoring work for materialized views, there should be no breaking changes.
 Please tell me if I'm wrong, but I believe that things should work by bumping package and dependency versions.
-I'd also recommend adding tests.
-Everything below is a nice-to-have and are first steps toward long-term stable interfaces we will develop in future versions.
+I recommend adding tests.
+Everything below is nice-to-have first steps toward long-term stable interfaces we will develop in future versions.

 ## Changes

-### catalog fetch performance improvements
+### Catalog fetch performance improvements

 #8521 #8648 [dbt-snowflake#758](https://github.com/dbt-labs/dbt-snowflake/pull/758) <!-- markdownlint-disable-line MD018 -->

-the performance of parsing projects and generating documenations has always become a bottleneck when one of the two conditions are met:
+The performance of parsing projects and generating documentation has always become a bottleneck when one of the two conditions are met:

-- projects grow very large (10,000+ models), or
+- Projects grow very large (10,000+ models), or
-- defined within databases and schema that contain many pre-existing objects
+- Projects are defined within databases and schemas that contain many pre-existing objects

-A change for `1.7` address the second scenario.
+A change for `1.7` addresses the second scenario.
 The `get_catalog()` macro has always accepted a list of schemas as an argument.
-The output is all the relations that exist for the given list of schemas, regardless of whether or not dbt interacts with this object.
+All the relations that exist for the given list of schemas are output, regardless of whether or not dbt interacts with this object.

-the adapter implementation to our solution to this problem is three-fold:
+The adapter implementation to solve this problem is three-fold:

-1. introduce a new macro, `get_catalog_relations()` which accepts a list of relations, rather than a list of schemas.
+1. Introduce a new macro, `get_catalog_relations()` which accepts a list of relations, rather than a list of schemas.
-2. a new Adapter class method, `.has_feature()`, to let dbt-core know if the adapter is capable of fetching a catalog from a list of relations (not all databases support this!)
+2. A new Adapter class method, `.has_feature()`, to let dbt-core know if the adapter is capable of fetching a catalog from a list of relations.
+Not all databases support this!
 See [dbt-snowflake#758#impl.py](https://github.com/dbt-labs/dbt-snowflake/pull/758/files#diff-3b8dfc96ca09cc82325269902a1353fa14e4503308502ba4c64f24e037734bdb) for the change that's needed.
-3. decompose the existing `get_catalog()` macro in order to minimize redundancy with body of `get_catalog_relations()`.
+3. Decompose the existing `get_catalog()` macro in order to minimize redundancy with body of `get_catalog_relations()`.
 This introduces some additional macros:
    1. `get_catalog_tables_sql()` copied straight from pre-existing `get_catalog()` everything you would normally fetch from `INFORMATION_SCHEMA.tables`
    2. `get_catalog_columns_sql()` copied straight from pre-existing `get_catalog()` everything you would normally fetch from `INFORMATION_SCHEMA.columns`
-   3. `get_catalog_schemas_where_clause_sql(schemas)` copied straight from pre-existing `get_catalog()`. basically using jinja to loop through provided schema list and make a big `WHERE schema in schema_list` ` ie joined with `OR`s
+   3. `get_catalog_schemas_where_clause_sql(schemas)` copied straight from pre-existing `get_catalog()`.
+This uses jinja to loop through the provided schema list and make a big `WHERE schema in schema_list` ` ie joined with `OR`s
    4. `get_catalog_relations_where_clause_sql(relations)` this is likely the only new thing

 #### `get_catalog_relations_where_clause_sql`

-This macro is effectively an evolution of the old `get_catalog` `WHERE` clause except now it has the following control flow.
+This macro is effectively an evolution of the old `get_catalog` `WHERE` clause, except now it has the following control flow.

-keep in mind that `relation` in this instance can be a standalone schema, not necessarily an object with a three-part identifier
+Keep in mind that `relation` in this instance can be a standalone schema, not necessarily an object with a three-part identifier.

 ```
 for relation provided list of relations